ibmresilient/resilient-community-apps/fn_rest_api/README.md

 # Authentication flow, as mentioned below.

 # Note:   The exact implementation details of OAuth2 can vary depending on the
 #         authorization server and the API you are integrating with.
-Make sure to consult
+Make sure
-#         the OAuth2 documentation specific to the service you are working with.
+#         to consult the OAuth2 documentation specific to the service you are

-# Method 1: Using CODE:
-#
-#     The authorization server redirects the user back to address specified on the
-#     redirect URI with an authorization CODE.
-This CODE is a temporary token
-#     that represents the user's authorization and usually can be used only once.
-#     This function exchanges the authorization code for an ACCESS_TOKEN (and
-#     possibly also a REFRESH_TOKEN depending on the endpoint).
-This requires making
-#     a request to the authorization server's token endpoint, providing the
-#     authorization CODE, client ID, client secret, token URL and redirect URI.
-#
+#         working with.
-#     Note: These codes are generally one time use only.

-# Method 2: Using REFRESH_TOKEN
+# Method 1: REFRESH_TOKEN
 #
 #     It is a credential that is used to obtain a new access token from the
 #     authorization server when the original access token expires.
 It is an integral